0xarpit/Linux-Server-Security_hardening-Infrastructure-Security-Audit/README.md

 # Host-Based-Assessment-Infrastructure-Assessment
 Host-Based Assessment is a process to audit an Infrastrure.
-Infrastructure has multiple resources like operating systems (Linux, Windows), databases, firewalls, servers etc. If we are unable to audit these targets through the professional tools like Nessus and Qualys then in this scenario we prepare HBA script.
+Infrastructure has multiple resources like operating systems (Linux), databases, firewalls, servers etc. If we are unable to audit these targets through the professional tools like Nessus and Qualys then in this scenario we prepare HBA script.

 Usage:
 1. Run the script with admin/root privileges.